Factorised scattering and (non)integrability for marginally deformed $ AdS_5/CFT_4 $: Introduction and Overview

-These are one parameter ($\xi$) family of solutions that smoothly reduce to $\mathcal{N}=2$ Gaiotto-Maldacena solution \cite{Lozano:2016kum} in the limit of the vanishing deformation ($\xi = 0$).
+These are one parameter ($\xi$) family of solutions, that smoothly reduce to $\mathcal{N}=2$ Gaiotto-Maldacena (GM) solution \cite{Lozano:2016kum} in the limit of the vanishing deformation ($\xi = 0$).
 The most interesting observation comes when considering an expansion in the region $ \sigma \sim 0 $ and $ \eta \sim P $, where $ P $ is the location of flavour D6 branes for $ \xi \neq 0 $.
 These geometries are known as ``single kinks'' where the kink is appearing at the location of the flavour D6 which has its role in the completion of the spacetime \cite{Lozano:2016kum}.
-These geometries are dual to non-SUSY quivers where the flavour is placed at the end of the chain of color nodes.
-It turns out that the non zero D6 brane charge results in a conical defect at the poles of the internal two sphere \cite{Macpherson:2024frt} known as ``spindles'' that had drawn renewed attention in the recent years \cite{Ferrero:2020twa}-\cite{Ferrero:2021ovq}.
-These orbifold singularities, that are triggered due to the marginal deformations ($ \xi \neq 0 $) of generic Gaiotto-Maldacena (GM) backgrounds \cite{Gaiotto:2009gz} opens up a new direction in the realm of gauge/string duality.
-In other words, these deformations are worth exploring further along the line of the holographic correspondence.
+These geometries are dual to non-SUSY CFTs where the flavour is placed at one end of the chain of color nodes.
+However, the above comments can be generalised for multiple stack of flavour D6 branes located at different positions ($ \eta_i $) along the holographic axis, that corresponds to multiple kinks.
+It turns out that the non zero D6 brane charge results in a conical defect at the poles of the internal two sphere \cite{Macpherson:2024frt}, known as ``spindles'' that had drawn renewed attention in the recent years \cite{Ferrero:2020twa}-\cite{Ferrero:2021ovq}.
+These orbifold singularities, that are triggered due to the marginal deformations ($ \xi \neq 0 $) of generic GM backgrounds \cite{Gaiotto:2009gz}, has opened up several new directions that are worth pursuing in the realm of gauge/string duality.

-Given the state of the art, the purpose of this paper is to address the following points: